-Do you fantasise about working in a creative industry — fashion, design, entertainment, media, what have you — but have no idea where to begin?
+Do you fantasize about working in a creative industry — fashion, design, entertainment, media, what have you — but have no idea where to begin?
 Maybe you're just starting out in the workforce, or maybe you're looking for a career shift because you just can't with corporate life anymore.
 It's tough enough to land any job, but a creative gig can seem like a wild card to the uninitiated.
 Do you need to be artistic and business-minded?
 Will you have to slog through an unpaid internship first?
 Will you never be able to leave work at 5 p.m. again?
 What do you even wear?!

 We spoke with Leonardo Lawson of BOND Creative Search and BOND Collective, Inc. to get the answers to these questions and more.
 BOND is a women-driven consulting firm that works with all levels of creative workers — from up-and-coming talent to top executives.
 Lawson has partnered with the likes of Alexander Wang, MAC Cosmetics, and many more.
-One of his favourite parts of the job is "working with young people with bright ideas and big dreams and watching them grow," Lawson tells us.
+One of his favorite parts of the job is "working with young people with bright ideas and big dreams and watching them grow," Lawson tells us.